The Complainant is DHL International GmbH of Bonn, Germany, represented by T&G Law Firm LLC, Viet Nam.

 (iv) by using the Domain Name, the Respondent has intentionally attempted to attract, for commercial gain, Internet users to its web site or other online location, by creating a likelihood of confusion with the Complainant’s mark as to the source, sponsorship, affiliation, or endorsement of the Respondent’s website or location or of a product or service on the Respondent’s website or location.

 The Panel finds that it is likely that the Respondent was aware of the Complainant and its reputation in the DHL Mark at the time of the Domain Name was registered.
-The Respondent’s Website reproduces the DHL Mark and purports to offer services in direct competition with the Complainant.
-Furthermore it is improbable that a person would register a domain name meaning “DHL express delivery” without the knowledge of the Complainant, who provides express delivery services under the name “DHL”.
+The Respondent’s Website reproduces the DHL Mark and purports to offer international express delivery services in direct competition with the Complainant.
+Furthermore it is improbable that a person would register a domain name meaning “DHL international express delivery” without the knowledge of the Complainant, who provides international express delivery services under the name “DHL”.
 In the circumstances, the registration of the Domain Name in awareness of the DHL Mark and in the absence of rights or legitimate interests amounts to registration in bad faith.

 The Respondent is using the Domain Name to intentionally attempt to attract, for commercial gain, Internet users to a website, by creating a likelihood of confusion with the Complainant’s mark as to the source, sponsorship, affiliation or endorsement of its website.
 The Respondent has used the Domain Name to operate a website that sells services in direct competition with the Complainant while purporting to be the Complainant or closely connected to the Complainant.
 It therefore is likely to receive revenue from Internet users who happen to come across the Respondent’s Website by means of confusion with the DHL Mark and then purchase the Respondent’s services.